Paul Golding: Conservative Party

 In December 2019, Golding announced that he was a paid-up member of the Bexleyheath and Crayford Conservative Association.
 He explained that he intended to "help solidify Boris Johnson's control on the leadership, so we can achieve Brexit and hopefully cut immigration and confront radical Islam".
 Shortly after the announcement, a Tory spokeswoman said that "Paul Golding's application for membership of the Conservative Party has not been approved."
 In January 2020, Golding released a letter that he had received from the Conservative Party, informing him that his membership had been rejected.
-In June 2020, Golding spoke at a far-right protest in central London.

 Legal issues

 In May 2014, Golding was arrested for criminal damage and breach of the peace during an Al-Muhajiroun protest outside the Indian High Commission in London.
 In July 2014, he tried to have himself arrested at Bexleyheath police station over an incident at Crayford Mosque, but failed, an act widely considered to be a fund-raising publicity stunt.

 In August 2014, the Advertising Standards Authority accused Britain First of illegally using an image of the royal crown in its logo, ordering all images of the crown to be removed from Britain First's official website, marketing materials and merchandise "with immediate effect".
 Golding responded by calling the ASA a "toothless quango with no power which no one takes any notice of" and refused to change Britain First's logo.

 In March 2015, he was arrested on suspicion of assault during a Britain First march in Derby, as was an opponent who Golding had claimed assaulted him.
 Also in 2015, Golding was convicted of harassing a woman, after mistakenly arriving at her home instead of that of a man allegedly linked to the 2005 London bombings.
 He was also found guilty of wearing a political uniform, an offence under the Public Order Act 1936.
 A restraining order was issued against Golding and he was fined for both offences.

 In September 2017, Golding and acting leader Jayda Fransen were arrested and charged with religious harassment.
 They were both bailed to appear before Medway magistrates in October 2017.
 Their arrests followed an investigation by Kent Police into the distribution of leaflets in the Thanet and Canterbury areas, and the posting of online videos during a trial at Canterbury Crown Court in May 2017.

-Golding's Twitter account is withheld in Germany.